 3) Development and validation of in situ sensing technologies and autonomous platforms for the survey of icy ecosystems, including subglacial lakes and ice stream beds

 I conducted my first degree (B.A., M.A.) in Physical Geography at the University of Cambridge, UK.
 I subsequently persued a PhD at the University of Bristol, undertaking at short post-doctoral research post at the University of Leeds in isotope geochemistry, before returning to Bristol to take up a tenured post at the Bristol Glaciology Centre.
+I recently stood down as the Head of the Graduate School and am now Impact Director in the School of Geographical Sciences.

 Year 1 - "the Cryosphere" lectures in Physical Geography